 Laugh together.
 One of the most valuable things I learned from my dad is not to take myself too seriously.
 There is a phrase that we are trying to embed within our culture that goes, “Strive for the ideal, give grace to the real”.
 We want to be a culture that strives for excellence.
 We want to do the very best we can with what we have and always be pushing each other and ourselves to make things the best they can be.
 But we also want to be a culture that can laugh at our mistakes and not get bent out of shape when things don’t go perfectly.
 Because, the reality is, things are not going to go perfectly.
 We are all people who are in process of learning.
 There are many moving parts that have to work together and the stars are not going to align for us all the time.
 So the bottom line is, position yourself to learn from your mistakes, but don’t take yourself too seriously in the process.
 Do your best, give it your all, learn from your mistakes, but give grace to yourself and to others in the midst of mistakes.
 People have got to be more important than the product.
 So be helpful, but be kind and laugh together.

 I have a lot to learn as a leader and even this list is a work in progress.
-If I can learn to get these 4 things right, and if I can instill these things into the culture of my team, I will have contributed something great, not only to an organization, but to the lives of those around me.
+If I can learn to get these 4 things right and instill them into the culture of our team, I will have contributed something great, not only to an organization, but to the lives of those around me.
 And it is ultimately investing in the people around me that really matters.

 Video Engineer, Wilmington Campus